simme/blog/content/post/composable-architecture-uikit-view-controller.md

 * Collection view cell's each have their own substate and cells implement their own reducer and actions.
 More on that in a later post.
 * Some view controller might act as sort of a "coordinator"/root view controller and thus is a superstate of multiple view controllers where there's a variable flow or loose connection between the involved controllers.

+I might dive into more on that topic later.
+The rest of this post will be focused on ergonomics and setup though.

 ## The `StateStoreViewController` class

 To reduce the amount of boilerplate I have to write with each new view controller I created this "super class" that takes care of the most basic things.